avadev/AvaTax-Calc-SDK-iOS/README.md

 In your project’s code, add #import “AvaTaxCalc.h”, and then alloc & init an instance of the class AvaTaxCalc, passing it your Avalara AdminConsole username & password on init.
 Using an instance (or multiple instances) of AvaTaxCalc is how you access all the API functionality provided by the SDK.

+You will also find the JSONModel Library in the Third Party folder.
+This is required to serialize and de-serialize JSON into objects.
+You can also download it directly from the JSONModel Repository here : https://github.com/icanzilb/JSONModel

 ====